Cloud Services and Environmental Sustainability - Part 1: Developing a Sustainability Plan

 - Water – While there is no clear data about the water consumption of data centers for cooling equipment, it’s estimated that modern data centers use millions of gallons of water every day.
 While that doesn’t suggest data centers are turning millions of gallons of water from clean to dirty, a large amount evaporates as part of the cooling process.
 This has a significant environmental impact in regions suffering from drought conditions.

 - Mineral resources – Manufacturing computers, CPUs and GPUs require significant resources, extensive mining, environmentally hazardous chemicals and metals, and global shipping.

 - Waste generation – Even if electricity is generated by a carbon-free nuclear plant, waste is still produced and must be stored and managed.

 - Additional things to consider include societal impacts, such as noise reduction and waste recycling.

-Stay tuned for my next blog post next week that takes a detailed look at how you can measure and monitor the environmental impact of your AWS, Azure and Google Cloud workloads.
-If you found this useful, please subscribe to our Tech Blog and your get updates when new the posts are published.
+Please read my next blog in this series on measuring the environmental impact of your public cloud workloads.
+If you found this useful, please subscribe to our Tech Blog and you'll get updates when new posts are published.